YangZhaoCICAMS/MANOC/README.md

 - sim_Results: the simulation results produced by the function `simulation()`.
 - simid: the seed of the random number generator.
 - target: the target toxicity rate.
-- Tox_Prob_Mat: a prespecified toxicity probability matrix in simulation study.
+- Tox_Prob_Mat: a prespecified toxicity probability matrix in a senario of a simulation study.
 - y: a matrix recording the number of toxicities at each dose combination.

 # Examples